tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 ## Background

 AI-Vive-Banking, a Portuguese financial institution, has been running outbound telephone campaigns to persuade existing and potential clients to subscribe to a term-deposit product.
 Over multiple campaign waves, the bank’s IT and marketing teams have logged both demographic details (age, occupation, marital status, education, credit default history, existing loans) and call-centric metrics (contact method, number of calls this campaign, number of days since last contact) into a SQLite database (bmarket.db).
-This rich dataset—while noted to possibly contain synthetic or noisy entries—forms the basis for building and evaluating predictive models that can pinpoint which customers are most likely to say “yes” to a term deposit, thereby helping the bank streamline its marketing spend and boost conversion rates.
+This rich dataset while noted to possibly contain synthetic or noisy entries forms the basis for building and evaluating predictive models that can pinpoint which customers are most likely to say “yes” to a term deposit, thereby helping the bank streamline its marketing spend and boost conversion rates.

 ## Objective